Have questions about GO? Find answers to some of our most commonly asked questions.

 What is the Quiet Zone?

-The Quiet Zone is a designated area located on the upper level of all rush-hour GO trains.* You’ll experience all the regular comforts of travelling with us but with reduced noise.
+The Quiet Zone by Audible is located on the upper level of all GO trains during rush hour, Monday to Friday, from 6:00 to 10:00 am and 3:00 to 7:00 pm.
+You’ll experience all the regular comforts of travelling with us but with reduced noise.

 Here are a few things to remember when you’re in the Quiet Zone: